$42.92-$53.17 hourly / $7,439.12-$9,215.78 monthly / $89,269.44-$110,589.36 annual

 Designs, creates, and optimizes software-based Web graphics including user interface features, site animation, and special effects elements.

-Secures programming and graphics support as needed.
+Secures graphics support as needed.

 Prepares and makes presentations on Web and portal projects to senior management at the District and/or colleges.